Semiclassical bounds for spectra of biharmonic operators: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the SNSF project ``Bounds for the Neumann and Steklov eigenvalues of the biharmonic operator'', SNSF grant number 200021\_178736.
 Most of the research in this paper was carried out while the first author held a post-doctoral position at \'Ecole Polytechnique F\'ed\'erale de Lausanne within the scope of this project.
 The second author expresses his gratitude to \'Ecole Polytechnique F\'ed\'erale de Lausanne for the hospitality that helped the development of this paper.
-The first and the second authors are members of the Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the I\-sti\-tuto Naziona\-le di Alta Matematica (INdAM).
+The first author is member of the Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the I\-sti\-tuto Naziona\-le di Alta Matematica (INdAM).
+The second author is member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA) of the I\-sti\-tuto Naziona\-le di Alta Matematica (INdAM).